Ziggeo/ApplicantTracking/README.md

 - 6.1 Change the title in settings.py
 - 6.2 Add your administrators to settings.py
+- 6.3 Update questions & videos in settings.py
-- 6.3 Open the template files to change the overall look and the questions.
+- 6.4 Open the template files to change the overall look. (options)

 **7. Push to production**